euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Batch operations are preferred (reads, writes, deletes)
 - Roll back failed transactions
 - Use asynchronous calls
+- Use cursors instead of offsets
+	- Retrieve a query's results in convenient batches
+	- Don't incur the overhead of
 - Use query types
 > image querytype